 With anxiety and mental health issues on the rise worldwide, the market for hygge stretches far beyond Danish borders.
-By exporting the concept through blankets or how-to manuals, Denmark is capitalising on its reputation as the world’s happiest nation.
+By exporting the concept through blankets, how-to manuals or within homeware brands like Trouva, Denmark is capitalising on its reputation as the world’s happiest nation.
 Mental health is on the radar more than ever, with a quarter of the world’s population predicted to suffer from a mental health issue in their lifetime.
 And with the global cost of mental healthcare expected to exceed $6 trillion annually by 2030, emulating a Danish lifestyle and investing in hygge-scented candles is a small price to pay to join the ranks of the world’s happiest people.

 Discover more insights like this by signing up to the Canvas8 Library.